minesh1291/Minesh1291.github.io/index.md

 ### Projects

-## The computational investigation of the cancer immunome
+## The Computational Investigation of the Cancer Immunome
 * Ph.D. project at Ben-Gurion University of the Negev, Beersheba, Israel.

 **Major Goals**